SpaghettDev/BromaIDA/README.md

 # BromaIDA

+# Deprecated, and will no longer be updated!
+Use master branch instead

 IDA Broma support (now real).

 Parses a Broma file and exports the bindings into a Broma file/imports the bindings into the current IDA project.